LiKTOi1029/Coding-Challenges-Folder/2025/February 3/readme.md

  - Added dates to changelogs
 ## Known Bugs
  - The formula is known to calculate the effect damage incredibly inaccurately.
+ - The naive loop recently implemented is known to add up more seconds than a minute
 ## Roadmap
  - Can use files: No
  - Can accurately calculate gun damage: Partially